The Navy made Harvey Milk resign for being gay. Now they're building a ship named after him.

 Then his superiors caught him in a park that was popular with gay men, his nephew said.
 The sighting raised questions about Milk's sexual orientation in an era when the military banned gay, lesbian and bisexual service members.
 Milk was forced to resign.

 Joining the Navy was a tradition in Milk's family.
 His Lithuanian-born father, William, and his mother, Minerva, both served, according to a biography on the website of the Harvey Milk Foundation.
-Milk studied math and history at New York State College for Teachers, which is now the State University of New York, before he joined the Navy and started Officer Candidate School in Newport, Rhode Island.
+Milk studied math and history at New York State College for Teachers, which is now the State University of New York, before he enlisted and started Officer Candidate School in Newport, Rhode Island.

 Life after the Navy took Milk to New York, where he worked as a teacher, a stock analyst and a production associate for Broadway musicals.
 He moved to San Francisco in 1972 and opened a camera shop in the Castro District, which was known for its gay community.